 Registered funds must send to their shareholders audited annual reports and unaudited semi-annual reports within 60 days after the end of the fiscal year and second quarter, respectively.
 Such reports must contain financial statements and certain additional information, such as a list of amounts and values of securities owned on the date of the balance sheet, a statement of the aggregate remuneration paid to the directors by the fund during the period covered by the report, and a statement of the aggregate dollar amounts of purchases and sales of investment securities made during such period.
-These shareholders reports must be filed with the SEC on Form N-CSR, accompanied by certifications of the fund's principal executive and principal financial officers, and are made publicly available.
+These shareholder reports must be filed with the SEC on Form N-CSR, accompanied by certifications of the fund's principal executive and principal financial officers, and are made publicly available.
 Additional disclosure must be made on Form N-CSR filings, such as a description of matters submitted to a vote of the fund's shareholders during the period covered by the report.
+The rules governing shareholder reports and Form N-CSR filings were amended and became effective as of January 24, 2023, with an 18-month transition period.
+The amended rules will implement certain changes including, among other things, requiring certain information to be provided in the Form N-CSR filing, instead of in the shareholder reports, and requiring a registered fund to make available, on a website specified in the fund's shareholder report (other than the SEC's EDGAR website) or by delivery upon request, certain information required to be filed on Form N-CSR.